AmJustAChillGuy/Astrazu-terms-policy/privacy_policy.md

 - [AsTrazu] may intervene in issues to ensure fair play.
 Users found violating these terms may face corrective actions, including temporary or permanent bans.

 ## 10. Contact Information:
-- For inquiries or concerns, contact [Your Contact Information].
+- For inquiries or concerns, contact [senghongly8828@gmail.com].

-By using [Your Bot Name], you acknowledge that you have read and understood these terms and policies.
+By using [AsTrazu], you acknowledge that you have read and understood these terms and policies.

-**Last Updated: [Date]**
+**Last Updated: [21/1/2024]**